bryanbecker/dotfiles/README.md

 ### Notes:

-- the systemd scripts can be weird if you boot up with a different window manager.
-I recommond only using the `emacs` one
 - I use dvorak keyboard layout, so if some configured hotkeys seem weird, you know why

 # TODO: